SluggishWorm/OMBI-sql-upgrade/README.md

 # OMBI sql upgrade
- upgrade ombi to use external sql datbase
+ upgrade ombi to use external sql datbase, specifically on the unraid OS with docker containers